 Yeah, the coyote’s way dead and it happens.
 I feel sad for it.
 It’s upsetting to me.
 But I’m astonished that such a pretty driver of a fairly expensive SUV would have such compassion that she’d actually stop to do something.
 She’s pretty enough that I wouldn’t have been surprised if someone told me she had never had dirt under her fingernails her entire life.
 Lovely, she is.
 By looks alone you wouldn’t be surprised to see her sitting silently behind sunglasses, as seat candy in a stock broker’s 750i as he would drive past.

 Cars and SUVs continued to whiz by every few seconds in mini-herds.
 I stepped into the roadway and gently picked-up the still flexible coyote by both its front and back legs.
 It had no breath.
 Its eyes were lifeless, its head hung low.
 Its warmth and weight were unsettling.
 “There was just a spirit in this wild creature,” I thought silently.
-I felt it wafting, above, behind and around me, confused that some random biped was peeling “one of its kin” off the pavement.
+I felt its spirit wafting, above, behind and around me.
+It was confused that some random biped was peeling ‘one of its kin’ off the pavement.
 It was watching and present, still trying to catch up with what had just happened.

 The woman and I thanked each other.
 I was so slack-jawed to have met someone like her I proffered my business card before we drove off.
 She accepted it as I spoke, “Look me up some time if you feel like it.”